 My pool pump has low suction

-- There could be an air lock in the system.
+• There could be an air lock in the system.
 Check that there is water in the pump strainer by looking through the transparent lid.
-If you can see it is full then that is not the problem.
-However, if you can see there is no water or perhaps a small amount flowing through then there is air in the system.
-Try opening the valve on the top of the filter housing to release any air in there.
-Also try closing some of the valves into the pump (but not all) to see if you can clear it.
+If you can see it is full, then that is not the problem.
+However, if you can see there is no water or perhaps a small amount flowing through then, there is air in the system.
+Try opening the valve on the top of the filter housing to release any air.
+Also, try closing some valves into the pump (but not all) to see if you can clear it.
 Check that the pump strainer lid is on correctly and the O-ring is in good condition and not letting air in.

-- Make sure the water level of the pool is correct and not below the level of the bottom of the skimmer.
+• Ensure the pool water level is correct and not below the bottom of the skimmer.

 Why is my pool dirty after I vacuum it?